timothybrink/data-viewer/README.md

 A simple telemetry server/UI, built in JS.

-Very primative at this point.
 Features to add:

- - Data labels/units/etc
- - Multiple charts
- - Data export
+ - Better time-based graphing
+ - Data export (currently the telem.py module has csv export built in, but I plan on moving that functionality to the server itself.)

 So still a work in progress.